-• drudeTemp < temperature for freezing the Drude oscillators (K) > ullet drudeDamping < damping coefficient for Drude oscillators (1/ps) > drudeBondLen < Drude oscillator bond length, beyond which to apply restraint (Å) > Acceptable Values: positive decimal

-Description: For stability, the Drude oscillators must be kept at a very cold termpature.
-Using a Langevin thermostat, it is possible to set this temperature to 0 K.

-Description: The Langevin coupling coefficient to be applied to the Drude oscillators.
-If not given, drudeDamping is set to the value of langevinDamping.
+- drudeTemp < temperature for freezing the Drude oscillators (K) > Acceptable Values: non-negative decimal Description: For stability, the Drude oscillators must be kept at a very cold termpature.
+Using a Langevin thermostat, it is possible to set this temperature to 0 K. - drudeDamping < damping coefficient for Drude oscillators (1/ps) > Acceptable Values: positive decimal Description: The Langevin coupling coefficient to be applied to the Drude oscillators.
+If not given, drudeDamping is set to the value of langevinDamping, but values of as much as an order of magnitude greater may be appropriate.

-Description: An additional quartic restraining potential is applied to a Drude oscillator if its length exceeds drudeBondLen.
-The recommended value is 0.2 Å, fitted from QM calculations.

-• drudeBondConst < Drude oscillator restraining force constant > ullet drudeNbTholeCut < nonbonded Thole interaction radius $(\mathring{A})>$
+drudeNbTholeCut < nonbonded Thole interaction radius (Å) >

-Description: If drudeBondConst is defined, an additional quartic restraining potential is applied to a Drude oscillator if its length exceeds drudeBondLen.
-The recommended value is 40000, fitted from QM calculations.
+Acceptable Values: positive decimal

+Default Value: 5.0

-Description: If drudeNbTholeCut is defined, the screened Coulomb correction of Thole is also calculated for non-excluded, nonbonded pairs of Drude oscillators that are within this radius of interaction.
-The recommended value is 5.0 Å.
+Description: If drudeNbTholeCut is non-zero, the screened Coulomb correction of Thole is also calculated for non-excluded, nonbonded pairs of Drude oscillators that are within this radius of interaction.